smartcontractkit/documentation/docs/Node Operators/performing-system-maintenance.md

 permalink: "docs/performing-system-maintenance/"
 whatsnext: {"Connecting to a Remote Database":"/docs/connecting-to-a-remote-database/"}
 ---

 You may occasionally need to restart the system which the Chainlink node runs on.
 In order to be able to accomplish this without any downtime in regards to completing requests, you can perform the upgrade as a series of steps to pass access to the database to a new instance while the first instance is down.

-The `DATABASE_TIMEOUT` environment variable allows you to specify an amount of time that the node will wait for the database to be unlocked.
-You can set it to a higher value (default is 500ms) on the second instance to give you more time to shut down the first instance.
-With a value of 0, the node will wait indefinitely for the database file to unlock.

-Whether you use Docker or the binary to run the node, the database file will need to be available for both instances.
-This can be accomplished by using a shared volume between instances, which may have unique ways to implement across different providers.
-Consult your provider's documentation on how to set that up specifically.

 ## Maintenance and Image Update Example